Fiala, Hartman each score twice, Wild tops Oilers 5-1 - NewsBreak

 Kaprizov assisted on both Hartman goals to push his season total to 91 points — 42 goals and 49 assists.

-Evander Kane cross-checked Kaprizov midway through the third period and was quickly surrounded by five Wild players before Hartman jumped at him during a scrap.
+Evander Kane cross-checked Kaprizov midway through the third period, resulting in a scrap with Hartman.
 Both earned roughing minors and 10-minute misconducts.

-“He gave Kirill a shot from behind in a very vulnerable spot,” said Hartman, who is likely to get fined for flipping off Kane.
-“It goes to show, we had five guys in there.
-They didn’t have one guy in there to help him."

-“Yeah, these little guys, they wanna act tough but they wait for the linesman to come in,” Kane said.

 Gaudreau scored early for a 1-0 lead.
 Minnesota is 27-1-1 when leading after the first period.